 Third, one of the proposed effects of hypnotizing a person is that they will have a decrease in their generalized reality orientation (GRO: Shor, 1979).
 This induced decrease in a person's GRO is often utilized in order to promote an increase in fantasy and imagination, perhaps by capitalizing on an increase in trance logic (Orne, 1977).
 In contrast, in EMDR attempts are made towards repeatedly grounding the patient by referencing current feelings and body sensations to prevent the patient from drifting away from reality.
 Specific encouragement/inducement is made towards rejecting previously irrational/self-blaming beliefs in favor of a newly, reframed positive belief with an increase in subjective conviction about that belief.
 Shapiro and Forrest (1997) and Nicosia (1995) have also noted additional differences between hypnosis and EMDR.

-EMDR has been extensively researched as effective for problems based on earlier traumas.
-In addition, reports from clinicians over the past ten years have indicated that EMDR can be extremely effective when there are experiential contributors that need to be addressed.
-Read the book EMDR The Breakthrough Therapy for Overcoming Anxiety, Stress and Trauma by Shapiro & Forrest and see if any of your problems are covered in the cases.
+EMDR therapy has been extensively researched as effective for problems based on earlier traumas.
+In addition, reports from clinicians over the past 25 years have indicated that EMDR can be extremely effective when there are experiential contributors that need to be addressed.
+Read the book Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR Therapy by Shapiro and see if any of your problems are covered in the cases.
 Interview at least 3 clinicians to ask them what experience they have using EMDR with your particular problem.

 There is no indication that EMDR will increase the frequency of seizures.